Rolandisimo/blog/articles/12-ai-in-competence-out.md

-# I'm an EM and this is how I think AI might impact the engineering in my teams</br>
+# As an Engineering Manager, I worry that AI will degrade engineering quality in my teams</br>
 <sub>P.S.
 No, I did not use AI to write this. :) </sub>

 <small><em>Published on <date>15.10.2025</date></em></small>